NarendraSaurabh/RBC-Bank-Customer-Churn-Analysis/README.md

 	Exited—whether or not the customer left the bank.
   		0 represents Retain
  		 1 represents Exit
-	Bank DOJ — date when the Customer associated/joined with the bank.
+	Bank DOJ — the date when the Customer associated/joined with the bank.

 Data Gathering:
-Please use the following data assets to pull the data related to Bank customer and associated details.
+Please use the following data assets to pull the data related to Bank customers and associated details.
 •	Active Customer
 •	Bank Churn
 •	Credit Card